Firth wins NI's first gold at Commonwealths

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.

-Para-swimmer Bethany Firth stormed to Northern Ireland's first gold medal of the Commonwealth Games in the women's S14 200m freestyle final.
+Para-swimmer Bethany Firth stormed to Northern Ireland's first gold medal of the Commonwealth Games in the women's S14 200m freestyle final, in an unprecedented night for NI swimming.

 The six-time Paralympic champion, 26, clocked 2:07.02 to finish 1.54 seconds ahead of England's Jessica-Jane Applegate in second.

-A Commonwealth title was the only major honour that had evaded the event's world record holder up to this point.
+A Commonwealth title was the only major honour that had evaded Firth in the S14 200m freestyle up to this point, however she can now add it to an already glittering CV.

 The Seaford native raced into an early lead and had opened up a 1.61 second gap between herself and Applegate by the halfway stage.